cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 ## Exploring the data

-We check the content of the data farme `rides` as usual, with the methods `.info()` and `.head()`.
+We check the content of the data frame `rides` as in other examples, with the methods `.info()` and `.head()`.
 Everything is as expected.
-Note that the stations ID's are missing for some of the electric bikes, as explained in the introduction.
+Note that the station ID is missing for some of the electric bikes, as explained in the introduction.

 ```
 In [5]: rides.info()